ryo-ma/gpt-assistants-api-ui/README.md

 ## 🐳 Run the app using Docker

-1. 👤 Create an assistant on the OpenAI site (Get assistant ID https://platform.openai.com/assistants)
+1. 👤 Create an assistant on the OpenAI site & Get assistant ID (https://platform.openai.com/assistants)
 2. 🔑 Get the API key from OpenAI (https://platform.openai.com/api-keys)
 3. ⬇️ Clone the repository